WishKnish/KnishIO-Technical-Whitepaper/README.md

 # Model: Molecule

-Transactions issued on Knish.IO are composed of a number of atomic micro-transactions, or simply atoms.
+Transactions issued on Knish.IO are composed of a number of micro-transactions (atoms).
 In order to make sense of where the information is coming from and where it’s going, atoms are packaged into a bundle called a “molecule”.

-When new molecules are being bonded to the ledger, the atoms that compose them are either accepted or rejected all at once, never separately.
+When new molecules are being recorded to the ledger, the atoms that compose them are either accepted or rejected all at once, never separately.

 ![alt text][molecule]